 - 1. Connect a serial cable from the Service Kit PC to the control panel. - 2.
 Run the Service Kit and click Connect.
 In the Connecting dialog box, select a direct connection, and click Connect. - 3.
-Power up the base station. - 4.
-If the base station has a multi-reciter or dual base station control panel, select the appropriate channel.
+Power up the base station.

-When the base station is configured with a zero IP address (i.e. the IP address field in the Service Kit is blank), direct connection at the control panel is always available.
+Note When the base station is configured with a zero IP address (i.e. the IP address field in the Service Kit is blank), direct connection at the control panel is always available.
 There is no need to restart the base station.

-When a reciter fitted with a TaitNet Ethernet system interface board is first powered up, the Service Kit (or Calibration Kit) can connect via the reciter's front panel serial port (16-way IDC connector).
+Note When a reciter fitted with a TaitNet Ethernet system interface board is first powered up, the Service Kit (or Calibration Kit) can connect via the reciter's front panel serial port (16-way IDC connector).
 If the reciter detects no activity on this port, it will switch to communicating via the system interface board.
 All connection via the front panel serial port will then be disabled until the next power cycle.

-Direct Connection by Ethernet Crossover Cable

-You can connect the Service Kit PC directly to the RJ45 Ethernet connector on the base station using an Ethernet crossover cable.
+Direct Connection by Ethernet Crossover Cable You can connect the Service Kit PC directly to the RJ45 Ethernet connector on the base station using an Ethernet crossover cable.